 After the Procedure

 - Apply an ice pack or package of frozen peas (or other such package) to the scrotum for the first 24 hours after the procedure.
 Wrap the ice pack in a towel.
-Do not place ice directly on
+Do not place ice directly on the skin.

 - Avoid walking or standing as much as possible for a couple of days.